arkina/oeffitrack-mobile/README.md

 - enable apache module mod_rewrite
 - change the DocumentRoot in http.conf to your web directory
 - import the database dump (basic_dump.sql)
-- create a mysql user in configure web/application/config/database.php
+- create a mysql user and configure web/application/config/database.php
 - After these steps the basic version of oeffitrack should run in your browser